 Free admission!
 Participation in the Pre-Opening Walk on September 3, 2024, is free.

 The event starts at 4.00 pm on the JKU MED Campus.
 For the first time as an Ars Electronica Festival location, the Linz medical university, which opened in 2019, stands out with its striking architecture and the “medSPACE” developed by the Ars Electronica Futurelab, in which virtual anatomy is taught.
 As part of Ars Electronica 2024, Stefan Koch (Rector of JKU Linz) and Gerfried Stocker (Artistic Director of Ars Electronica) are opening an exhibition here that celebrates the transformative potential of art and science.
-On display are nine projects developed by students and teachers at the Johannes Kepler University Linz (JKU) and selected as part of a call by the Linz Institute of Technology (LIT)
+On display are nine projects developed by students and teachers at the Johannes Kepler University Linz (JKU) and selected as part of a call by the Linz Institute of Technology (LIT).

 The event continues at 5.30 pm at the Lentos Kunstmuseum Linz.
 The Prix Ars Electronica exhibition will be shown here for the first time, with Hemma Schmutz (Director of the Lentos Kunstmuseum Linz) and Gerfried Stocker hosting the opening.
 An exquisite selection of the best media art projects of 2024 will be on display, including those that have just been awarded the Golden Nicas.
 The artists will also be present that evening.

 Everything meets at 7.00 pm at the Linz University of Arts, the center of the “Festival Campus”.
 Initiated in 2002, the Campus has long since become an integral part of every Ars Electronica Festival and an international networking platform for universities from all over the world.
 Around 40 of them will be guests in Linz in September, presenting projects by their students and teachers.
 This year’s “Special Featured Guest” is the Moholy-Nagy University of Budapest, which will be presenting a sample of its excellence in the Splace on Linz’s main square.
-The Campus will be opened by Brigitte Hütter (Rector of the University of Art and Design Linz) and Gerfried Stocker, while Manuela Naveau (Professor of Critical Data at the Interface Cultures Department, Institute for Media at the University of Art and Design Linz) will guide visitors through the exhibition(s).
+The Campus will be opened by Brigitte Hütter (Rector of the University of Arts Linz) and Gerfried Stocker, while Manuela Naveau (Professor of Critical Data at the Interface Cultures Department, Institute for Media at the University of Arts Linz) will guide visitors through the exhibition(s).

 At 8.30 pm we invite you to the Atelierhaus Salzamt, where Jürgen Hagler (Professor at the Research Center Hagenberg) and Gerfried Stocker will open a show on interactive media and gaming.